 How does a pressure regulator work?
 Pressure regulators are one of the most common devices used in both home and industrial applications.
 Whether it is within medical equipment where the regulation of oxygen and other gases are required or within pneumatic actuation systems where they regulate compressed air, the function of pressure regulators is pretty much the same.

-In this latest article, Fluid controls gives you an overview of exactly what pressure regulators are, how pressure regulators work and their typical applications.
+So how does a pressure regulator work?
+In this latest article, Fluid controls give you an overview of exactly what pressure regulators are, how pressure regulators work and their typical applications.
 We’ll also give you an overview of the different types of pressure regulators that are out currently available through Fluid Controls.

 Pressure regulators are valves that automatically cut off the flow of a gas or liquid when it is at a certain pressure.
 Regulators are also used to allow high-pressure fluid supply tanks or lines to be reduced to a usable and safe pressure for different applications.
 Pressure regulators are found in many common home and industrial applications, including heating furnaces, gas grills and even medical and dental equipment.

 Here at Fluid Controls we are often asked how a pressure regulator works.
 Here is a small overview of the basics.
 A pressure regulator reduces a supply (or inlet) pressure to a lower outlet pressure and works to maintain this outlet pressure, despite fluctuations in the inlet pressure.
 The reduction of the inlet pressure to a lower outlet pressure is the fundamental characteristics of pressure regulators.

 So, the main pressure regulator function is to match the flow of gas through the regulator to the demand for gas placed upon it, whilst maintaining a constant output pressure.
 If the load flow decreases, then the regulator flow must decrease also.
 If the load flow increases, then the regulator flow must increase in order to keep the controlled pressure from decreasing due to a shortage of gas in the pressure system.